 - Retirement gratuities.

 Teachers are required to contribute to the social security programs of the federal government, such as employment insurance, which provide benefits for those unemployed by maternity or illness, or due to unavailability of suitable work.
 In addition, the Canada/Quebec Pension Plan provides a basic minimum retirement allowance and certain disability and survivors’ benefits.
 Teachers also contribute to provincial/territorial hospital and medical insurance plans, the costs of which are shared by the federal and provincial governments.
 While coverage varies across the country, such plans cover the basic expenses of hospital accommodation and physicians’ services.

-A multi-lateral reciprocal agreement between most provinces and territories permits teachers to transfer pension credits from one jurisdiction to another.
+A multi-lateral reciprocal agreement between some provinces and territories permits teachers to transfer pension credits from one jurisdiction to another.
 However since these reciprocal arrangements may vary, teachers should check directly with the respective provincial/territorial pension administrator for details.